Shaik-mohd-huzaifa/Alltius-ai-assignment/README.md

 The frontend will be available at `http://localhost:5173` (or the port shown in your console).

+## Deployment on Render

+This project is set up for easy deployment on Render using the `render.yaml` configuration file.

+### Backend Deployment

+1. Create a new Render account or log in to your existing account at https://render.com
+2. Connect your GitHub repository to Render
+3. Render will automatically detect the `render.yaml` file and suggest creating the services defined in it
+4. Click "Create Services" to set up both the backend and frontend
+5. For the backend service, add your Nebius API key as an environment variable:
+   - Key: `NEBIUS_API_KEY`
+   - Value: Your actual API key

+### Frontend Deployment

+The frontend will be automatically deployed along with the backend through the `render.yaml` configuration.

+1. Once deployment is complete, open the frontend URL provided by Render
+2. The frontend is pre-configured to connect to the backend API through the `VITE_API_URL` environment variable

+### Redeployment

+- Render will automatically redeploy your application whenever you push changes to the main branch of your repository
+- You can also manually trigger a redeployment through the Render dashboard

 ## API Reference

 ### Chat Endpoint